Dr Nicholas Martindale

 Research interests

 Nick's research focuses on Social Stratification and the Sociologies of Work and Education.
-His current major project investigates class-, migration-, and gender-based inequalities in elite and managerial occupations.
-Previous projects have investigated inequality, working conditions, and protest in the gig economy, as well as the consequences of the marketization of state education.
+His current projects are concerned with inequalities in elite occupations.
+Previous projects have investigated working conditions in the gig economy and the consequences of the marketization of state education.

-His research has been published in Socio-Economic Review, British Journal of Industrial Relations, British Journal of Sociology of Education (Best Early Career Article Award), and New Technology, Work and Employment.
+His research has been published in American Sociological Review, British Journal of Industrial Relations, British Journal of Sociology of Education (Best Early Career Article Award), Socio-Economic Review, and Work, Employment and Society.

 He holds a DPhil in Sociology from Nuffield College, Oxford, where he was also Postdoctoral Prize Research Fellow.
 He completed an MSc in Political Sociology (LSE), and a BA in Politics (Cambridge).